My rating: 3 stars

 “In our town, whenever you go into a store and ask for something they don’t have, the shopkeepers tell you that the Vietnamese have bought it all.”

 This is not the only tale featuring a subject that continues to be pertinent today, though.
 In ‘The Courier’s Story’, it’s mentioned that humans are destroying the planet.
 It’s remarkable how there were already scientists in the 80s speaking about climate change and saying that the way in which humans use the world’s resources is unsustainable and, nevertheless, not near enough has changed since then.

 Another characteristic some of the stories share is the recollection of past events by either the narrator or other (less relevant) character.
-One of my main problems with ‘The Painter’s Story’ was the discussion of too many memories before the plot even began to be properly developed, what made the story to drag on.
+One of my main problems with ‘The Painter’s Story’ was the discussion of too many memories before the plot even began to be properly developed, which made the story drag on.
 In ‘The Smuggler’s Story’, the account of one of the occasions when the narrator smuggles forbidden books is interspersed with memories from the time when he became a smuggler.
 If the memories in both of these stories sometimes feel like they are out of place, the ones mentioned in ‘The Archaeologist’s Story’ feel like an appropriate complement.

 The short stories comprised in My Golden Trades may not have the most fascinating of plots, but they gave me something to think about anyway.
 Repeatedly, I would be almost intent on not finishing a story, when I stumbled upon a though-provoking remark and decided to keep on reading to know how many more I would still find until the end.